How to Plan Your Garden Space (Raised Beds, Containers, Ground Beds, Layout, & More)

 The idea of planning a garden seems simple.
 Just plant in dirt, right?
 But before you can ever get to that point, you have to make several decisions.
+Each year, you should think about what worked and what needs to change.

 The first decision we need to make is whether we want to plant in a plot of land (a ground bed), raised beds, containers, or a combination.
 There are pros and cons to each space.
 I personally use a combination of all three, since certain crops fit each of these options better in my garden.